MetOffice/lfric_core/documentation/source/user_guide/io/diagnostics.rst

 Diagnostics
 ===========

-Diagnostics are outputs from a model used to analyse the scientific progress of its run.
-Commonly, a model has the capability to compute very many diagnostics, but a user can choose just a subset of them to output.
+Diagnostics are outputs from a model application used to analyse the scientific progress of its run.
+Commonly, a model can compute very many diagnostics, but a user can choose just a subset of them to output.

-The LFRic infrastructure provides a framework for adding diagnostics to a model.
-Currently, the framework is usually interfaced to the XIOS library.
-In principle, a different output library could be used.
+The LFRic infrastructure provides a framework for linking the model to a diagnostic processing system.
+Currently, LFRic applications usually send the diagnostic data to the XIOS library.
+In principle, a different output library could be used without making changes to a model.

 LFRic diagnostic support
 ------------------------